Skip to content

 What is the current status of the construction for the Honolulu Rail Transit Project?

-What is the “City Center Utilities Relocation” project, and what is the schedule for for rail station and guideway construction work?
+What is the “City Center Utilities Relocation” project, and what is the schedule for rail station and guideway construction work?

 What are the hours of work for the City Center projects?